A multidisciplinary and collaborative team

 An ultrafast system for signaling mechanical pain in human skin

-Nagi SS, Marshall AG, Makdani A, Jarocka E, Liljencrantz J, Ridderström M, Shaikh S, O’Neill F, Saade D, Donkervoort S, Reghan Foley A, Minde J, Trulsson M, Cole J, Bönnemann CG, Chesler AT, Catherine Bushnell M and McGlone F and Olausson H
+Nagi SS, Marshall AG, Makdani A, Jarocka E, Liljencrantz J, Ridderstrom M, Shaikh S, O'Neill F, Saade D, Donkervoort S, Foley AR, Minde J, Trulsson M, Cole J, Bonnemann CG, Chesler AT, Bushnell MC and McGlone F and Olausson H

 CSF butyrylcholinesterase and acetyl-cholinesterase activity and their relationship to pro-inflammatory cytokines in late-life major depression